Famous (Kanye West song): Later developments

-In March 2020, a 25-minute leaked video of the same telephone conversation between West and Swift surfaced, in which West tells Swift about the line "I feel like Taylor Swift might owe me sex" and asks, "What if later in the song I was also to have said, uh… 'I made her famous'?"
+In March 2020, a 25-minute leaked video of the same telephone conversation between West and Swift surfaced, in which West tells Swift about the line, "I feel like Taylor Swift might owe me sex" and asks, "What if later in the song I was also to have said, uh… 'I made her famous'?"
 Swift objects to that lyric, telling West she "pulled 7 million off Fearless" before the 2009 VMA incident.
-After West reveals the "owe me sex" line, Swift appears to be explicitly relieved that West did not call her a bitch, saying, "I'm glad it's not mean, though [...]
+After West reveals the "owe me sex" line, Swift appears to be relieved that West did not call her a bitch, saying, "I'm glad it's not mean, though [...]
 I thought it was going to be like, 'That stupid, dumb bitch.'
 But it's not.
 So I don't know."
 West does not mention the "I made that bitch famous" line, confirming Swift's previous claim that she did not consent to being called "that bitch."
-The video was widely shared on social media, and the hastag #KanyeWestIsOverParty and #TaylorToldTheTruth became trending on Twitter.
+The video was widely shared on social media, and the hashtag #KanyeWestIsOverParty and #TaylorToldTheTruth became trending on Twitter.
 In an Instagram story, Swift did not address the leak in detail, instead urging her followers to donate to relief efforts for the COVID-19 pandemic.
-In response, Kardashian posted a series of tweets accusing Swift of lying and denied editing the video, saying "I never edited the footage (another lie) – I only posted a few clips on Snapchat to make my point and the full video that recently leaked doesn't change the narrative."
+In response, Kardashian posted a series of tweets accusing Swift of lying and denied editing the video, saying "I never edited the footage – I only posted a few clips on Snapchat to make my point and the full video that recently leaked doesn't change the narrative."
 Swift's publicist Tree Paine responded to Kardashian with a tweet of the original statement and captioned it "when you take parts out, that's editing."

 In August 2020, West went on a Twitter rant and in one of the tweets, he may have referenced his old feud with Swift with the caption "Not gonna use a snake emoji cause you know why...
 I'm not sure if Christians are allowed to use snake emoji".
 The snake emoji was previously used by Kardashian when she indirectly called Swift a "snake".

+Swift addressed the controversy in an interview with Time in December 2023, calling it "a fully manufactured frame job, in an illegally recorded phone call, which Kim Kardashian edited and then put out to say to everyone that I was a liar."
+She added: "that took me down psychologically to a place I've never been before...
+I went down really, really hard."